AmberPerard/GOAP_Zombie_AI/README.md

 ### Short conclusion

-I loved working with GOAP, it seems very handy to make a bigger behavior system that can make decision on the fly to have the perfect plan for the moment.
+I loved working with GOAP, it seems very handy to make a bigger behavior system that can make decisions on the fly to have the perfect plan for the moment.

 I will definitely remember this method.
-If I find any free time will try to continue to develop this project.
+If I find any free time, I will try to continue to develop this project.

 ## What is GOAP?